-Lerner students make a habit of exceeding expectation, from winning the PricewaterhouseCoopers (PwC) Challenge 2013 to taking the Certified Financial Analyst (CFA) Institute Research Challenge for the Philadelphia region.
+Lerner students make a habit of exceeding expectation, from winning the PricewaterhouseCoopers (PwC) Challenge in 2013 to winning the Certified Financial Analyst (CFA) Institute Research Challenge for the Philadelphia region in 2015.
 Each year, students compete in the Horn Program in Entrepreneurship’s Hen Hatch start-up funding competition and the Carol A. Ammon Case Competition.

 Conferences & Speakers